 - Outdoor – A camera that is designed to stand up to the elements of outside weather.

 - PTZ/Speed Domes – Dome cameras with the feature of Pan Tilt Zoom and able to be controlled with a joystick.

-- Varifocal – A camera lens with variable focal length that allows focus to change as focal length and magnification changes.
+- Varifocal – A camera lens with a variable focal length that allows the focus to change as focal length and magnification changes.

 Each camera comes with specific features, but most top-notch security camera features to look for include:

 - DVR Hard Drive for Recording is important if you want to pinpoint a specific event or potential security threat in your neighborhood.
 To do this, you would need to record everything all day long.
 So, having a hard drive with sufficient storage space to handle 24/7 recording is important.
 Including features that allow you to quickly locate a specific time frame is also necessary to save you time in watching hours of footage.